thoughtworks-jumpstart/jumpstart/testing-and-tdd/react-testing-tools/react-testing-library.md

 If you like to see some examples of using react-testing-library, you can find it [here](https://github.com/kentcdodds/react-testing-library-course).
 The test cases can be found under "src/__tests__" folder.

+### Tips

+#### How to search an DOM element in the DOM?

+Besides using [the APIs provided by the dom-testing-library like `getByText`, `getByTitle` etc](https://testing-library.com/docs/api-queries), you can also use the standard [querySelector API](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector).
+This `querySelector` API allows you to select DOM elements with their class, ID, attribute values, etc.

 ### Tutorials

 The github page of the project also includes a few useful links with examples: